UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

 podman exec -it ricgraph python batch_harvest.py
 ```

-It is a design decision to store all harvested data in the Ricgraph container
+It is a design decision to store all harvested items in the Ricgraph container
 (see [Notes on the Ricgraph Podman
 container](#notes-on-the-ricgraph-podman-container)),
-so make it permanent (i.e. also available after restart of the container)
+so make them permanent (i.e. also available after restart of the container)
 by typing:
 ```
 podman commit ricgraph ghcr.io/utrechtuniversity/ricgraph:latest